 Three principles of commercial greatness

 1. Replication.
 The very best public companies have a replication model that drives growth indefinitely.
-Consider a market-beater like Nordstrom
+Consider five-year market-beating retailers such as Urban Outfitters

 2. Residence.
 When was the last time you took a rental car through the car wash?
 Which have you treated better -- the home you own today or your sophomore-year dorm room?
 We take better care of what we own than what we rent.
 The same holds true in Corporate America.
-The greatest companies -- like CharlesSchwab
+Some of the greatest companies -- like Guess?

 3. Resources.
 Master poker players know that in a game between entirely even players, the one with the most money will win.
 The same is true in business.
 It's why one great investor after another buys cash-rich companies and avoids those with mountains of debt.
-With $4 billion in debt, Citizen Communications
+With nearly $1.5 billion in debt, Revlon lacks the resources to truly reward its investors.
+The stock has lost more than 95% of its value since 1997 -- Ouch!

 Your one great stock

-In Hidden Gems, we've discovered dozens of small-cap winners.
-And in a world where most mutual funds lose to the market, we're beating it by 24 percentage points.
+In Motley Fool Hidden Gems, we've discovered dozens of small-cap winners.
+And in a world where most mutual funds lose to the market, we're beating it soundly.
 We've done so by finding overlooked small companies that beautifully demonstrate the key principles of replication, residence, and resources.
-Such is the case with my "One Great Stock" for you today, which has already doubled for us since 2004.
+Such is the case with my "One Great Stock" for you today, which has more than doubled for us since 2004.

-I believe Buffalo Wild Wings will nearly triple over the next five years.
+I believe that Buffalo Wild Wings will roughly triple over the next five years.

-And yet there's one Hidden Gem I like even more.
-Take a free trial, with no obligation to subscribe (I promise), and you can view our four dozen holdings, ranked in order of how well we like them, including my favorite small-cap in the world.
+And yet there's one of our Hidden Gems I like even more.
+Take a free trial, with no obligation to subscribe (I promise), and you can view our four dozen holdings along with my best bets for new money now -- including my favorite small cap in the world.

-Tom Gardner does not own shares of any company mentioned.
-Starbucks and Schwab are Motley Fool Stock Advisor recommendations.
-Berkshire Hathaway is an Inside Value pick.
-Citizen Communications is an Income Investor recommendation.
+Fool co-founder and Hidden Gems analyst Tom Gardner does not own shares of any company mentioned.
+Buffalo Wild Wings is a Hidden Gems pick. bebe and Best Buy are Stock Advisor recommendations.
+Best Buy is also an Inside Value selection.
+The Motley Fool holds stock in Buffalo Wild Wings.
 The Motley Fool has a disclosure policy.